 Chicken Foot Dominoes, based on the domino game Maltese Cross, appears to have originated in Texas or Mexico.
 It is part of the same family of games that includes Mexican Train and is also known as Chickenfoot Dominoes, Chicken Dominoes, and Chickie Dominoes.

 The game must include at least two players but is better with four to eight players.
 It's played with one standard set of double-nine dominoes.
 For games with more players, a set of double-12, double-15, or double-18 dominoes may be needed.
 The goal of Chicken Foot Dominoes is to have the fewest points at the end of the final round.

 Shuffle the dominoes, face-down, on the table.
-Each player takes seven dominoes -- more if you have relatively few players and/or are using a larger set of dominoes -- and stands them on edge, so that they can see the faces (the side with the pips) but their opponents cannot.
+Each player takes seven dominoes and stands them on edge so that they can see the faces (the side with the pips) but their opponents cannot.

 The remaining dominoes are left on the table face down.
-This supply is known as the boneyard.
-(In Chicken Foot, the boneyard is often referred to as the chicken yard, and the tableau is often referred to as the farmyard.)
+This supply is generally known as the boneyard, though In Chicken Foot, the boneyard is often referred to as the chicken yard, and the tableau is often referred to as the farmyard.

 The Start Player and The First Tile

 The player who drew the highest double starts the first round by placing that tile in the center of the table.
 For example, if you're using a set of double-nine dominoes, the double nine is the highest double.